MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-ide.md

   ![.NET Core app template](../ide/media/overview-new-project-dialog.png)

    Visual Studio creates the project.
-It's a simple "Hello World" application that calls the <xref:System.Console.WriteLine> method to display the literal string "Hello World!" in the console window.
+It's a simple "Hello World" application that calls the <xref:System.Console.WriteLine?displayProperty=nameWithType> method to display the literal string "Hello World!" in the console window.

   > [!NOTE]
   > If you don't see the **.NET Core** category, you need to install the **.NET Core cross-platform development** workload.
 To do this, choose the **Open Visual Studio Installer** link on the bottom left of the **New Project** dialog.
 After **Visual Studio Installer** opens, scroll down and select the **.NET Core cross-platform development** workload, and then select **Modify**.